rackerlabs/repose/README.md

 common API processing tasks.
 By using Repose's components rather than creating their own, service developers can focus on the unique features of their services.

-Repose can be used inside of a service to perform API operations.
-It can also run on one or more separate servers as a proxy to one or more services.
+Repose can be run as a standalone application (either as a Linux service or using the JAR directly), or it can be deployed as a WAR file in a servlet container alongside your origin service.
+Repose can be run on the same server or on a different server, and it can be run across multiple servers for horizontal scaling.
 At its core, Repose is a proxy that allows services to use Enterprise Integration Patterns (EIP).

 For more information, check out our [Getting Started with Repose](https://repose.atlassian.net/wiki/display/REPOSE/Getting+Started+with+Repose) guide.